Nisarg851/Fundamentals-of-Kubernetes/YAML Structure for Kubernetes.md

 kind: type of resource

-metadata: information about the resource
+metadata: information about the resource (below are some of the information that can be passed as metadata)
   name: name of the resource
   labels: tags to help group the resource together, can be more than one
     key: value <- This can be any key-value pair